 Established in 1987, the Nature Trust of New Brunswick (NTNB) is a non-profit, charitable land trust organization dedicated to land conservation in the province of New Brunswick, as well as environmental stewardship and education.
 To date, NTNB has conserved over 2000 hectares (equivalent to 5000 football fields) of ecologically significant land in 37 beautiful and unique nature preserves.
 Click here to learn more about our organization and get involved!

-Tomorrow we get outside to one of our picturesque nature preserves – New River Island – on a paddle to celebrate New Brunswick’s beautiful natural spaces!
+Tomorrow we celebrate the grand opening of one of our picturesque Carleton County nature preserves – Green Island!
 We hope to see you there!

 Read more about our grand opening event taking place this weekend!